 Following an informative safety briefing, it was time to inflate the balloons which were sprawled lifeless on the grass.
 This was especially impressive at Bagan where, as if on cue, and with an enormous roar, 21 burners simultaneously came to life like fire-breathing dragons, illuminating the still-dark morning.
 Balloons swelled with hot air all around, making for an impressive panorama everywhere I looked.
 I had never been so close to a hot air balloon before and was surprised by the size, suddenly feeling very small in comparison.

 We climbed, or maybe I should say ‘fell’ into the basket; it was a challenge to get into the high basket, but that also meant it was difficult to get out, which is reassuring when you are preparing to go 1000’s of feet in the air!
 From the basket, the burner was deafening, and the heat hits you like a wave when you open the oven.
 Luckily, everyone was presented with a gift of a baseball cap to help keep the heat from our face.
-Smiling Burmese ground crew weighted the basket from outside keeping us grounded, until suddenly they all jumped back.
+The smiling Burmese ground crew from Balloons Over Bagan weighted the basket from outside keeping us grounded until suddenly they all jumped back.
 Instantly, the ground fell away beneath us and we began to rise.
 The ground crew beamed vast and genuine Burmese grins towards us, waving and wishing us a good flight!

 Editor’s Note: Traveling the country?
 Check out our list of the Best Places to Stay in Myanmar